 1. What is the current advice around weddings?
 Are they still allowed to go ahead?

-As of 23rd March, the UK has been placed in a European-style lockdown by the Government and social events including weddings have been stopped.
-The measures will initially last for three weeks when they will be reviewed again and possibly extended.
+On 23rd March, the UK was placed in a European-style lockdown by the Government and social events including weddings were stopped.
+The measures were initially put in place for three weeks and then extended until early June.
 In Europe the situation is similar and you may be left with no choice but to cancel or postpone your wedding, particularly if your wedding is taking place in the next couple of months.
 To find out the latest government travel advice, visit Gov.co.uk .

 2. If we have to postpone our wedding, where do we stand with our venue and suppliers?
 Can we choose a new date and will we be charged?
 How flexible will venues and suppliers be?